 Jean Colin (1911-1982), the famous French playbill designer created several advertising posters for Claude-Paz Et Silva.

-Often said that these lamps were designed by famous French designer Jean Perzel, but that is not true.
-There is no mention about the lamps Claude Et-Paz Silva on his website.
+Often said that these lamps were designed by famous French designer Jean Perzel, but those are false assumptions.
+There is no mention about the lamps by Claude Et-Paz Silva on the Perzel website.
 Jean Perzel designed several lamps in this style, that’s all.